Roasted Whole Carrots with Honey and Lime

 - Cover the baking sheet with a piece of aluminum foil.

 - Roast 15 minutes.
-Remove the foil and give the carrots a quick stir.
-Continue roasting 10-15 minutes, until they're are just tender when poked with the tip of a small knife and the edges are golden brown.
+Remove the foil and give the carrots a quick toss.
+Continue roasting, uncovered, for 10-15 minutes, until they're just tender when poked with the tip of a small knife, and the edges are golden brown.
 Squeeze the roasted limes over the carrots and scrape up any caramelized juices.

 - To serve, transfer the carrots and pan juices to a serving plate.
 Sprinkle the green onions, herbs and feta cheese over the top.